Phillips 66 (PSX) Downgrade Issued by Wall Street Gurus

 UBS gave a rating of “Buy” to PSX, setting the target price at $66 in the report published on January 26th of the current year.

-During the last 5 trading sessions, PSX fell by -0.27%, which changed the moving average for the period of 200-days by +10.66% in comparison to the 20-day moving average, which settled at $80.38.
-In addition, Phillips 66 saw 20.69% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PSX rose by +3.80%, which changed the moving average for the period of 200-days by +10.78% in comparison to the 20-day moving average, which settled at $82.45.
+In addition, Phillips 66 saw 22.10% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading